Indian National Developmental Inclusive Alliance

 The Indian National Developmental Inclusive Alliance (INDIA) is a big tent multi-party political alliance of several political parties in India led by the country's largest opposition party, the Indian National Congress.
-The alliance is in against the ideology and governance of the ruling National Democratic Alliance (NDA) government led by the Bharatiya Janata Party (BJP) in the 2024 Indian general elections.
-In the 2024 general election, the alliance won 234 seats, (Note: Two more Congress members also fought as independent outside the alliance and supported after elected as MP, taking the tally to 236.
-Later, one independent MP supported Congress, taking the tally to 237.
-Later lone MP from each ASP (KR) and VPP extended their support in issue based matters, making tally 238.
-Later AAP quit the alliance, dropping its tally to 235.) gaining more than 100 seats in relation to its size before dissolution, and the majority of seats in states like Uttar Pradesh, Maharashtra, and West Bengal.
+The alliance is against the ideology and governance of the ruling National Democratic Alliance (NDA) government led by the Bharatiya Janata Party (BJP).

 Etymology

 The Indian National Developmental Inclusive Alliance, commonly known by its backronym I.N.D.I.A. is an opposition front announced by the leaders of 28 parties to contest the 2024 Lok Sabha elections.
 The name was proposed during a meeting in Bengaluru and was unanimously adopted by the 28 participating parties.
-While some sources attribute the suggestion of the name to Rahul Gandhi, the leader face of the Indian National Congress (INC), others mention that it was suggested by Mamata Banerjee, the Trinamool Congress (TMC) supremo and chief minister of West Bengal.
+While some sources attribute the suggestion of the name to Rahul Gandhi, the leader face of the Indian National Congress (INC), others mention that it was suggested by Mamata Banerjee, the Trinamool Congress (TMC) supremo and the then chief minister of West Bengal.